9harshit/us-housing-supply-demand-analysis/README.md

    ![Screenshot](https://github.com/9harshit/us-housing-supply-demand-analysis/blob/main/1.png)

-   - Average hosue price in the country increased steadily over the the before 2008 hosuing crisis.
+   - Average hosue price in the country increased steadily after 2011, after reducing steeply because of 2008 housing crisis.
-   - During 2009 house price valuation of the house decreased steeply.
-   - Prices kept decresing for next 3 years.
-   - Prices started stablising in 2012 and after that kept increasing year by year.
+   - Prices started stablising in 2011 and after that kept increasing year by year.
+   - Increase in Unemployment and reduction in average family income led to decrease in house price
+   - No. of house built between 2008-2012 are low in comparision to no. house built before and after this time period.
+   - Rental price of house was not affected by factor and kept increasing year by year, with only slight reduction during 2009-2010 period.

    ### Average Rent in US over 10 years